executablebooks/demo-book/README.md

 # My Book

-This repo contains a simple Jupyter Book.
+This repo contains a simple Jupyter Book using JupyterBook v1.

 ## Usage